Newsletter: Rainwater Harvesting, Maruata,

 We'll be working in Maruata for the month of December.
 This visit I'm going to be working on learning Nahuatl, safe local drinking water supplies, urine reuse from composting toilets and the start up of local cottage industry.

 While recently in Port Townsend, Washington, I took a side trip to San Juan island to spend a day with Tim Pope of Northwest Water Source.

 The San Juans feature critical water situations and an influx of clueless rich people.
 San Juan is a clay covered rock which receives 1.5" average of groundwater recharge annually.
 Wells typically yield a fraction of a gallon of a minute until they go dry, or several gallons a minute until they suck salt water.
 Lopez Island is a gravel pile with a delicate lens of fresh water perched atop the salt water.

 Tim has been setting up house after house to run exclusively on harvested rainwater.
 This is pretty cool, but his most amazing achievement is that he's got the county to approve new construction with rainwater as its only water source, and gotten banks to loan money for their construction or purchase.

-Principles of Ecological Design (article), the long-awaited, massively revised and expanded first section of the out of print Living with Nature, is available for download.
+Eco Design Principles-article, the long-awaited, massively revised and expanded first section of the out of print Living with Nature, is available for download.
 This article explains the design principles for redesigning our way of life from the ground up, optimized for long term quality, not short term profitability.

-The Vote for new books & articles page has been streamlined.
+The Vote for new content page has been streamlined.